St. Paul’s Missionary Journey plus Istanbul and Cappadocia, Biblical Tour

 Day 5: Adana-Antioch-Adana.

-Here the followers of Christ were called Christians for
+missionary activities.
+Here the followers of Christ were called

 Day 6: Adana-Tarsus-Derbe-Iconium.

-Derbe where Paul preached before arriving at Iconium.
+at Derbe where Paul preached before arriving at Iconium.
+(B, D)

 Day 7: Iconium-Antalya.